aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 **Lab 5: Load Test and Failover**

 ## Lab 5 - Load test your multi-region application
-Now that we have the Global Accelerator set up and targetting our two different Load Balancers residing in each region, lets send some test traffic to it.
+Now that we have the Global Accelerator set up and targetting our two different Load Balancers residing in each region, let's send some test traffic to it.
 The aim of this lab is to learn how to use the Global Accelerator to manipulate traffic flows and then use this method to direct traffic for our **Like** service between regions.
 This will be useful when there is a need to failover between our regions to meet our Service Level Objectives.
 One of the benefits of using the Global Accelerator in this scenario is that we do not need to wait for DNS TTL's (Time To Live) to expire, nor rely on them.
 Instead the Global Accelerator provides a single DNS endpoint with two A-records behind it.
 We only need to send traffic to the single DNS endpoint for the traffic manipulation to be effective.
 In addition, we will learn how to use the Global Accelerator Health Checks to automatically direct traffic away from a region where the application is showing an unhealthy state over to another region where the app is healthy.